yaqwsx/bcthesis/symdivine.md

 visible action is performed (`load` or `store` on a globally visible variable is interpreted or an safety property is violated).
-It effectively squashes effect of multiple instruction with no visible action to single transition and thus remove unnecessary thread interleaving and produces smaller multi-state spaces equivalent with the original one (for safety properties and \ltl formulae with no next operator).
+It effectively squashes effect of multiple instruction with no visible action to single transition and thus remove unnecessary thread interleavings and produces smaller multi-state spaces equivalent with the original one (for safety properties and \ltl formulae with no next operator).
 For details of implementation we kindly refer to
 \cite{Havel2014thesis}.